Its-utsav/the-javascript-typescript/javascript/notes-of-js/01-part.md

 console.log(undefined < 0); // false even with < , > , <= , >=
 ```

-- javascript have special operator call that compare value and even compare datatype of that value
+- JavaScript have special operator call that compare value and even compare datatype of that value

 ```js
 console.log(1 === 1); // true